Ahsanr312/Object-Tracking-In-Aerial-Imagery-Using-OpenCV-Trackers-/README.md

 - Flash the Jetson TX2

 ### 2. Building OpenCV and OpenCV Contrib:
-- Installing OpenCV on Jetson is different than installing it on a normal UBUNTU system.
+Installing OpenCV on Jetson is different than installing it on a normal UBUNTU system.
 Jetson has arm architecture, and the wheels for packages such as OpenCV has to be built rather than pip installation.
+Before buidling OpenCV with CUDA, make sure that CUDA is installed properly.
-- Before buidling OpenCV with CUDA, make sure that CUDA is installed properly using the following command in terminal. nvcc --version
+- Open terminal and write the following command to check CUDA installation with its version. nvcc --version